External authentication script for ejabberd to validate Mastodon accounts directly from the database. https://social.chinwag.org

 Setup

 I recommend not using your main Mastodon database user account for this, and instead granting SELECT privileges on the Mastodon accounts and users tables to your ejabberd user instead.
+The code here does not attempt any modification to the Mastodon tables at any point, so there's no reason to give it more than read-only rights.

 Then configure ejabberd to use auth-mastodon.py as an external authentication provider, as described in the ejabberd docs: